Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 • Water leaking around the tank or connections

-• A dull or thudding sound when you tap the tank (healthy tanks sound hollow)
+• A solid or thudding sound when you tap the tank (healthy tanks sound hollow)

-• No air hiss from the valve stem when pressed, indicating the bladder has failed
+• No air hiss from the Schrader valve when pressed, or water coming out instead of air, indicating bladder failure

 • The tank feels heavy or waterlogged when you try to move it